 - endoscopic ultrasound of the inside of your stomach and other parts

-- X-ray, computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of your stomach and nearby organs
+- imaging scans of your stomach and nearby organs, such as x-ray, computed tomography (CT) scan or magnetic resonance imaging (MRI) scan

 Treatment for stomach cancer depends on the stage of your disease, the severity of symptoms and your overall health.
 The options include:

-- surgery to remove all or part of your stomach
+- surgery to remove part or all of your stomach (partial or total gastrectomy)

 - chemotherapy to destroy cancer cells

-- biological therapy (biotherapy), which helps your immune system fight the cancer.
+- immunotherapy, which helps your immune system fight the cancer

 You can reduce your risk by: